-While there are endless diets, supplements, and meal replacement plans claiming to ensure rapid weight loss, most lack any scientific evidence.
-There are, however, some strategies backed by science that do have an impact on weight management.
+Many diets, supplements, and meal replacement plans claim to ensure rapid weight loss.
+While most lack scientific evidence, science has shown that some strategies can have an impact on weight management.

 These strategies include exercising, keeping track of calorie intake, intermittent fasting, and reducing the number of carbohydrates in the diet.